 Student Photo Identification Cards

-Student photo ID cards are issued after the 10th day of classes and are valid for the current academic year.
-New ID cards are available each academic year starting in the fall semester.
+Student photo ID cards are available in Admissions and Records and are valid for the current academic year.
+New ID cards are issued each academic year starting in the fall semester.
 Replacement cards are available for a fee.

 For more data about how SVCC is performing, see SVCC’s Strategic Planning Dashboard at svcc.edu/planning-dashboard.

-Student Success Workshops provide students with step-by-step strategies to improve skills such as study tips, time management, and organization.
-Students can either participate in scheduled workshops sessions held on campus or visit svcc.edu/success-workshops to view workshop sessions and print handouts and materials.
+Student Success Workshops provide students with step-by-step strategies to improve skills such as study tips, time management, and financial literacy.
+Students can either participate in scheduled workshop sessions held on campus or visit svcc.edu/success-workshops to view workshop sessions and print handouts and materials.

-All SVCC student exams and the placement tests (used for class placement) are delivered on a walk-in basis.
-Appointments are preferred but not required for these exams.
-If students are planning to take one of the many other exams offered by the Testing Center, appointments are required.
-All examinees must present a photo ID before taking any exam.
+All examinees must present a valid photo ID prior to taking any exam.
 Some exams will require fees and other identification such as social security numbers.
-For more information, contact the Testing Center (1G04) at 815.835.6530 or visit svcc.edu/testing-center.
+For more information, contact the Testing Center (RM 1G04) at 815.835.6530 or visit svcc.edu/testing-center.

 TRIO Student Support Services

-Veterans Services at Sauk Valley Community College offers comprehensive services to veterans of the US Military who are interested in furthering their education.
+- Veterans Services at Sauk Valley Community College offers comprehensive services to veterans of the US Military who are interested in furthering their education.
 The office is comprised of the Veterans Service Coordinator, who is located in Financial Assistance, and the Veterans Representative who is located in Academic Advising.
 Services include assistance with education benefits, academic planning, re-adjustment services, and referrals.
-Questions regarding education benefits should be directed to the Veterans Service Coordinator (Student Services Center) at 815.835.6420.
-Questions regarding academic advising or personal counseling should be directed to the Veteran's Representative at 815.835.6334 (Student Services Center).
+Questions regarding education benefits should be directed to the Veterans Service Coordinator (Student Services Center) at 815.835.6315.
+Questions regarding academic advising, personal, social or career services should be directed to the Veteran's Representative at 815.835.6390 (Student Services Center).
 SVCC has been awarded a "Military Friendly" school designation and takes pride in assisting veterans with their transition into higher education, and ultimately, the workforce.
-Additional information can be found through clicking the yellow ribbon on SVCC's main web page or visiting svcc.edu/veterans.
+SVCC has also signed to support the Principles of Excellence and the 8 Keys to Veteran Success.
+Policies have been implemented to allow for better service to our student veterans, to follow federal and state regulations, and to handle unique situations that arise for student veterans.
+These include Advance Registration, In-district Tuition, and Students Called to Active Duty.
+SVCC adheres to the Veterans Affairs Pending Payment Compliance which adopts the following additional provisions for any students using U.S. Department of Veterans Affairs (VA) Post-9/11 G.I.
+Bill® (Ch.33) or Vocational Rehabilitation & Employment (Ch.
+31) benefits, while payment to the institution is pending from VA.
+Additional information can be found by clicking the yellow ribbon on SVCC's main web page or visiting svcc.edu/veterans.